Municipal Borough of Wanstead and Woodford

 Wanstead and Woodford was a local government district from 1934 to 1965 in southwest Essex, England.
 A merger of two former urban districts, it was suburban to London and part of the Metropolitan Police District.

 Background

 A local board of health was set up for the parish of Wanstead in 1854.
 The Local Government Act 1894 reconstituted its area as Wanstead Urban District, governed by Wanstead Urban District Council.

 Woodford parish adopted the Local Government Act 1858 in 1873, setting up a local board.
 In 1894 it became Woodford Urban District, governed by Woodford Urban District Council.

 In 1934, as part of a county review order, a new urban district was created as a merger of their areas.

 District and borough

-The urban district became a municipal borough in 1937.
+The urban district was incorporated as a municipal borough in 1937.
+The charter was presented by the Prince Henry, Duke of Gloucester on 14 October of that year while the ceremonial mace was presented by Winston Churchill, Member of Parliament for the area.

 In 1956 the municipal borough was enlarged by gaining 23 acre from the Municipal Borough of Ilford while 2 acre were transferred the other way.